-5. Budget (10 percent of 100)
+5. Budget (10 percent out of 100)

-Provide a proposed budget that is complete, allowable, cost effective, and tied to the proposed planning activities.
+- Provide a proposed budget that is complete, allowable, cost effective, and tied to the proposed planning activities. - Refer to the budget information listed on page 18 for more detailed information.

 Review Process

 OJP is committed to ensuring a fair and open process for awarding grants.
 BJA reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with the solicitation.